-Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol SEA 1: To ensure the Malton and Norton local population have access to health, education, leisure and recreation services that are required.
-Does the policy result in the loss of a community facility or poorer access to a community facility?
-Does the policy result in improved access to community facility No. This policy is an aspirational policy stating that development proposals (which would also need to meet the requirements set out other planning policies set out in the NP and Local Plan) which deliver development-related regeneration on the land which includes the County Bridge, land to the north and land to the south will be supported.
-The policy includes specific criteria which are applicable to community facilities.
-This is the requirement to retain or replace on-site public convenience and a requirement to maximise opportunities to improve pedestrian, cycle and motorised access the River Derwent and the York Scarborough Railway Line.
-These are all types of community facilities, so a positive impact is registered.
+Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol SEA 1: To ensure 1.
+Does the policy 1.
+No. = the Malton and result in the loss of Norton local a community facility 2.
+This policy is an aspirational policy stating that development proposals (which would population have or poorer access to also need to meet the requirements set out other planning policies set out in the NP and U + access to health, a community Local Plan) which deliver development-related regeneration on the land which includes education, leisure facility? the County Bridge, land to the north and land to the south will be supported.
+The policy and recreation includes specific criteria which are applicable to community facilities.
+This is the services that are 2.
+Does the policy requirement to retain or replace on-site public convenience and a requirement to required. result in improved maximise opportunities to improve pedestrian, cycle and motorised access the River access to Derwent and the York Scarborough Railway Line.
+These are all types of community community facility facilities, so a positive impact is registered.
 The delivery of such impact is uncertain since the policy itself won't deliver the improvements, instead it would facilitate it if a proposal comes forward.
-The impact is therefore uncertain. = U + SEA 2: To provide the opportunity for all people to meet their housing needs.
-1. Does the policy deliver homes which will address an identified local need such as affordable homes?
-1. There is no link registered between this draft NP policy and this SEA objective 0 SEA 3: To maintain and promote the distinctiveness of communities within Malton and Norton Would the policy lead to loss of an existing use which contributes to the social character and distinctiveness of Malton and Norton?
-Would the policy involve new public 1.
-Policy RC2 covers land in both the Norton on Derwent conservation area and land in the Malton Town Centre conservation area.
-There are also numerous built heritage assets and archaeological remains in this area.
-An overview of the built heritage assets in this part of the town is shown in the environmental baseline in the SEA report and the archaeological remains are shown in Appendix 3 to the draft NP.
-The richness in heritage assets in this location is considered to be a key contributor to social character and distinctiveness.
-Policy RC2 includes a requirement to preserve or enhance the character and appearance of the Malton Town Centre conservation area and the Norton on Derwent conservation area.
-The Local Plan (SP12) and the NPPF would require impact of development on heritage assets U+
+The impact is therefore uncertain.
+SEA 2: To provide 1.
+Does the policy There is no link registered between this draft NP policy and this SEA objective 0 the opportunity for deliver homes all people to meet which will address their housing an identified local needs. need such as affordable homes?
+SEA 3: To maintain 1.
+Would the policy 1.
+Policy RC2 covers land in both the Norton on Derwent conservation area and land in the and promote the lead to loss of an Malton Town Centre conservation area.
+There are also numerous built heritage assets and distinctiveness of existing use which archaeological remains in this area.
+An overview of the built heritage assets in this part of communities within contributes to the the town is shown in the environmental baseline in the SEA report and the archaeological Malton and Norton social character and remains are shown in Appendix 3 to the draft NP.
+The richness in heritage assets in this distinctiveness of location is considered to be a key contributor to social character and distinctiveness.
+Malton and Norton?
+Policy RC2 includes a requirement to preserve or enhance the character and appearance of the Malton Town Centre conservation area and the Norton on Derwent conservation U+ 2.
+Would the policy area.
+The Local Plan (SP12) and the NPPF would require impact of development on involve new public